carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 After normalization, the min, max, and mean pixel values are 0.0 , 1.0 , and 0.0 respectively.
 ```

 Of course, if we have a large number of images to process we do not want to perform these steps one at a time.
-As you might have guessed, 'tf.keras.utils' also provides a function to load an entire directories: 'image_dataset_from_directory function' that returns `float32` tensors of shape (batch_size, image_size[0], image_size[1], num_channels).
+As you might have guessed, `tf.keras.utils` also provides a function to load an entire directories: `image_dataset_from_directory()` returns `float32` tensors of shape (batch_size, image_size[0], image_size[1], num_channels).

-## Split data into training and validation set
+## Data Splitting

-In the previous episode we saw that the keras installation includes the Cifar-10 dataset and that by using the cifar10.load_data() method the returned data is already split into two.
-In this instance, there is no test data.
+In the previous episode we saw that the keras installation includes the Cifar-10 dataset and that by using the 'cifar10.load_data()' method the returned data is split into two (train and validations sets) and there is no test dataset.

-When using a different dataset, or loading a your own, you will need to do the split yourself.
-Keep in mind you will also need to a validation set.
+When using a different dataset, or loading your own, you will need to do the splits yourself.

 ::::::::::::::::::::::::::::::::::::::::: callout
 ChatGPT

 Data is typically split into the training, validation, and test data sets using a process called data splitting or data partitioning.
 There are various methods to perform this split, and the choice of technique depends on the specific problem, dataset size, and the nature of the data.
 Here are some common approaches:

-a. **Hold-Out Method:**
+- **Hold-Out Method:**

   - In the hold-out method, the dataset is divided into two parts initially: a training set and a test set.

   - The training set is used to train the model, and the test set is kept completely separate to evaluate the model's final performance.

   - This method is straightforward and widely used when the dataset is sufficiently large.

-b. **Train-Validation-Test Split:**
+- **Train-Validation-Test Split:**

   - The dataset is split into three parts: the training set, the validation set, and the test set.

   - The training set is used to train the model, the validation set is used to tune hyperparameters and prevent overfitting during training, and the test set is used to assess the final model performance.

   - This method is commonly used when fine-tuning model hyperparameters is necessary.

-c. **K-Fold Cross-Validation:**
+- **K-Fold Cross-Validation:**

   - In k-fold cross-validation, the dataset is divided into k subsets (folds) of roughly equal size.

   - The model is trained and evaluated k times, each time using a different fold as the test set while the remaining k-1 folds are used as the training set.

   - The final performance metric is calculated as the average of the k evaluation results, providing a more robust estimate of model performance.

   - This method is particularly useful when the dataset size is limited, and it helps in better utilizing available data.

-d. **Stratified Sampling:**
+- **Stratified Sampling:**

   - Stratified sampling is used when the dataset is imbalanced, meaning some classes or categories are underrepresented.

   - The data is split in such a way that each subset (training, validation, or test) maintains the same class distribution as the original dataset.

   - This ensures that all classes are well-represented in each subset, which is important to avoid biased model evaluation.

 It's important to note that the exact split ratios (e.g., 80-10-10 or 70-15-15) may vary depending on the problem, dataset size, and specific requirements.
 Additionally, data splitting should be performed randomly to avoid introducing any biases into the model training and evaluation process.
 :::::::::::::::::::::::::::::::::::::::::::::::::